Master's in Communication Sciences & Disorders (MA)

 Loading...

-Our fully accredited CSD graduate program provides robust hands-on experiences serving individuals with communicative disorders in the greater community.
-You'll get to work with clients in our Speech, Language and Hearing Clinic, which provides a broad and deep range of services including language delay evaluation, treatment of oral motor disorders, stuttering assistance, swallowing therapy and more.
+The CSD graduate program provides robust hands-on experiences starting in the first semester.
+Students get to work with clients in our Speech, Language and Hearing Clinic, which provides a broad and deep range of services including speech and language evaluations, treatment of pediatric and adult communication disorders, and swallowing disorders.

 CSD Graduate Program Handbook